How to Apply as an Incoming Freshman

 The University Honors Program offers opportunities on both the Statesboro and Armstrong campuses, and this application is for students who wish to participate in the program on either campus and compete for its scholarships.

-There are two deadlines for admission into the Program and consideration of scholarships.
+There is one deadline for admission into the Program and consideration of scholarships.

-Final Application Deadline is February 1, 2020.
+Application Deadline is February 1, 2021.
 Students who apply by this deadline will be considered for program admission and the University Honors Program Scholarship.